sunnyguan/Capital-One-Challenge-React/README.md

 Filename: `VintageArticle.js`

 Vintage Article displays one news article in vintage format.
 It shows the category, title, source, content, and description in a simple text format.
 The url (in the two horizontal lines) can be clicked to lead to the external article site.

+### API Service

+Filename: `FetchArticles.js`

+This helps both the Modern and Vintage views by fetching the three categories of news articles and returning them sorted by time (most recent first).

 ## Roadblocks